Baked Cod, Sausage and White Beans

 Fish and sausage?!
 Does that sound weird to you?

-If you’re Portuguese, you’re saying, oh no, not weird at all.
+If you’re of Portuguese descent, you’re saying, oh no, not weird at all.
 The Portuguese are longtime masters of mixing seafood and pork.
 One of the most famous examples is Porco com Amêijoas à Alentejana, or Alentejo-Style Pork with Clams.
 That’s going on my “recipes to try” Pinterest board.
 Another popular dish, Amêijoas na Cataplana, is made with clams and sausage.
 It’s cooked in a cataplana, a pot with a hinged lid that is sealed with a clamp during cooking, and looks a bit like a clam shell

 I found this recipe on the Eating Well website.
 The original recipe calls for 1-1/4 pounds of cod and only 2 ounces of chorizo.
 I didn’t want that much cod because I was only making dinner for two.
 Even though I used less cod, I kept all the other ingredient the same, and increased the sausage.
 The original recipe calls for chorizo which would have been great, but my market didn’t have any, so I used andouille instead.
 The andouille’s spiciness was perfect for this recipe.
 If you’re in Portuguese-American country (Massachusetts, Rhode Island, New Jersey, California), linguica would also be fantastic.